SecretX33/AutomaticWeaponRemoval/README.md

 /awr version - Show addon version

+/awr spec - See what class and spec you are

 ## Download

 You can download the lastest version by [clicking here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases/latest/download/AutomaticWeaponRemoval.zip).

 If you want to download an earlier version of the addon, you can do it by checking the release page [here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases).

 ## Reporting issues